NHS Negligence Claims – How Much Compensation Can I Claim?

 If your case does not fall into one of the categories mentioned above, don’t worry.
 Give us a call, and we will be able to shed further light on your eligibility.

 All of our clients want to know how much compensation they will receive if they claim medical negligence.
 Unfortunately, it is impossible to provide a definitive answer to this question.
 This is because every case involving clinical negligence is different from the next, and there are so many variables.
 You may have come across a medical negligence claims calculator online.
-There are a lot of these calculators popping up, but it is important to note that they only provide estimates.
+There are many of these calculators popping up, but it is important to note that they only provide estimates.

 In the table below, we have put together the typical payout amounts for injuries relating to medical negligence claims.
 While these are just average payout amounts, they can give you a rough idea of what you may receive.
 If you cannot find the injury you have sustained on the table, please do not hesitate to give us a call, and we will provide further guidance.
 Note that this caters for both general damages and special damages.

 |Reason for compensation||Typical compensation amount||Comments|